 Toro Rosso: We didn’t have the pace we needed 7 July, 2013 Team and drivers report from the German Grand Prix, Round 9 of the 2013 Formula 1 World Championship, at Nurburgring.
 Daniel Ricciardo (STR8-01): Race Position: 12th “A frustrating and rather dull race for me.
 After the start, I was able to hold position on the Option, but once we pitted for the Prime tyre, I really struggled for pace and couldn’t push as hard as I wanted to in order to get more out of the car.
 I did try to push more, but the car wouldn’t take it and I began to lock the brakes and slide too much, as I didn’t have enough grip.
 This meant I had to drive more smoothly, but it was very frustrating going round and round, gradually slipping backwards.
 I can’t explain why for now, so we will need to look at the data to see why we were just too slow for much of the weekend.”
 Jean-Eric Vergne (STR8-03): Race Position: DNF “There’s not much to say today, because after not having a good pace all weekend, today there was no change.
 I found the car very difficult to drive right from the start, then there was the moment at my pit stop, when I had to brake hard to avoid di Resta who was released from his pit right in front of me, which cost me more time.
 On lap 23 the team told me they had spotted a fault with the hydraulics and called me in to retire.
 It’s extremely disappointing, as this is my second consecutive race retirement…a weekend to forget.”
 Franz Tost:“Naturally, it is disappointing not to score any points this weekend, especially after Daniel had secured a sixth place on the grid.
 In the current era of Formula 1 where retirements are rare, it is particularly frustrating that we had to call Jean-Eric into the garage with a hydraulic problem.
 We didn’t have the pace we needed today and Daniel did what he could, fighting with the Saubers and Force Indias, finishing ahead of one of each of them, but we were not quick enough to chase the McLarens, which were very strong today.
 For these reasons, we just fell out of the points zone.
 As for our strategy, it was fairly clear that three stops was the way to go for the majority.
 We knew this weekend would be a bit more difficult for us, as the track would not be best suited to the characteristics of our car.
 However, we have a few new updates planned for Hungary and before that we have two weeks to try and make further progress with our car.”
 (Toro Rosso F1) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.